 - Optional garnish: fresh oregano

 - Whisk together the first 5 ingredients.
 Then toss 80% of this marinade with the potato chunks in a large bowl.
 Reserve the remaining 20% of the marinade.

 - For the onion and mint, chop in a food processor to get nice and small pieces – you can also chop with a knife.

-- In a large bowl, using your hands, combine the ground meat through the chili pepper flakes.
+- In a large bowl, using your hands, combine the ground meats, eggs, onion, mint, garlic, breadcrumbs, 3 tbs olive oil, red wine vinegar, salt, cumin and chili pepper flakes.
 Next, form large meatballs and then shape them into sausage oblongs.
-Place them in a 9×13” baking dish spaced apart.
+Place them in a 9×13” baking dish spaced apart as best as possible.
 Then add the potatoes to the dish.

 - Now take the remaining marinade from before and drizzle it on the soutzoukakia tops.